An intriguing beach hideaway with bucket loads of character

 At the lodge

 Surrounded by mango trees and ancient baobabs, Kaya Mawa is built around a granite headland overlooking the pristine bay.
-With resurrected fishing boats, dressed with colourful cushions, and reclaimed glass hanging from elaborate lamp shades, the main lodge area is decorated using fabrics and pieces from Suzie's Katundu Textiles workshop.
-Dine on your own agenda and prepare to be dazzled by Rich, the extraordinarily talented resident chef.
-You will be extremely well looked after by the lovely Michelle who has created a uniquely relaxed atmosphere with effortless attention to detail.
+With resurrected fishing boats, dressed with colourful cushions, and reclaimed glass hanging from elaborate lamp shades, the main lodge area is decorated using fabrics and pieces from the local Katundu Textiles workshop.
+Dine on your own agenda and prepare to be dazzled by the spectacular food that wouldn’t feel out of place in Europe’s trendiest restaurants, and let the fabulous team cater to your every need.
+The whole lodge has a uniquely relaxed atmosphere with effortless attention to detail.

 Spend your day unwinding on the squeaky white sand, try your hand at sailing, quad bike to the local village or take a boat around the island.
-If you need some R&R have a massage overlooking the bay.
-You can also visit Suzie's Katundu workshop and watch local orphaned women hand-stitching shells and beads onto crisp linens and Kenyan Kikoy cushion covers.
-Food is also one of the big activities of the day.
-In the evening, sit at the water's edge gazing at the star-lit lake.
-Also remember to ask Martin to shake you a "Dark Elephant" at sunset.
+If you’re in need of some R&R (and who isn’t?) have a massage overlooking the bay in the perfectly-positioned massage hut.
+You can also visit the Katundu workshop and watch the local women hand-stitching shells and beads onto crisp linens and the beautiful Kikoy cushions – and then make some purchases too.
+Food is also one of the big activities here and all 3 meals are something to look forward – oh and remember to ask Martin to shake you a "Dark Elephant" at sunset.